agency-quill/agency/documentation/web/page-id.md

 To build a new supercategory or spotlight (ADCore/CMS-driven) page you will need a new URL (e.g. quill.com/3M-Post-It-Notes/cbx/391.html).
 To do that you will need to accomplish two tasks.

-First, SDS creates a Page ID (a unique 3-digit number) and places the new page into the CMS navigation. (e.g. quill.com/3M-Post-It-Notes/cbx/__391__.html)
+First, SDS creates a Page ID (a unique 3-digit number) and places the new page into the CMS navigation (e.g. quill.com/3M-Post-It-Notes/cbx/__391__.html).

-Second, the SEO team creates the SEO-friendly part of the URL. (e.g. quill.com/__3M-Post-It-Notes__/cbx/391.html)
+Second, the SEO team creates the SEO-friendly part of the URL (e.g. quill.com/__3M-Post-It-Notes__/cbx/391.html).

 ## Requesting a Page ID through ServiceNow
 * Open [ServiceNow](https://staples.service-now.com/).